kubernetes-sigs/cluster-api-provider-gcp/docs/book/src/developers/bump-go.md

 ```

 If `make lint` fails:
-- If the failure is `the Go language version used to build golangci-lint is lower than the targeted Go version`, the chosen `GOLANGCI_VERSION` is wrong.
+- If the failure is `the Go language version used to build golangci-lint is lower than the targeted Go version`, the chosen `GOLANGCI_MINOR` resolves to an incompatible linter.
 Go back to Step 1d.
 - If the failure shows new lint findings, fix them.
 These are pre-existing issues surfaced by the newer linter version, not caused by the Go bump itself.
 Common categories:
   - **goconst in test files**: add an exclusion in `.golangci.yml` (upstream cluster-api excludes goconst from `_test.go`)
   - **goconst in production code**: extract repeated string literals into package-level constants